 Trump National Golf Club at Bedminster is nestled within the rolling viewsheds of the Somerset Hills.
 This area has been designated by the State of New Jersey as having the highest level of environmental assets.
 It is called Planning Area 5.
 No other area throughout New Jersey has a higher environmental ranking.
 The Trump Organization's vision and respect for the natural beauty of Bedminster inspired the stewardship of the largest habitat dedicated to the protection of endangered and threatened grassland birds in New Jersey.

-The legacy of environmental protection that has been passed on to Donald Trump was not achieved by laws or zoning restrictions but through the private initiatives and attention of private land owners.
+The legacy of environmental protection was not achieved by laws or zoning restrictions but through the private initiatives and attention of private land owners.
 Members and guests can enjoy all of the world class amenities of Trump National Golf Club at Bedminster confident that their experience is in harmony and balance with nature.

 NJ Audubon & U.S. Fish & Wildlife Service

 As a recent member of New Jersey Audubon's Corporate Stewardship Council (CSC), Trump National Golf Club (Trump National), has entered into a partnership with the U.S. Fish and Wildlife Service (USFWS) and New Jersey Audubon (NJA) to partake in a habitat restoration project on their Bedminster, Somerset County, NJ facility.
 Through the USFWS Partners for Fish and Wildlife program, Trump National, NJA and the USFWS, will be restoring natural wildlife communities that will create important habitat for migratory birds as well as for various pollinator species.